neondatabase/website/content/docs/ai/ai-concepts.md

 ## Generating embeddings

 A common approach to generating embeddings is to use an LLM API, such as [OpenAI’s Embeddings API](https://platform.openai.com/docs/api-reference/embeddings).
 This API allows you to input a text string into an API endpoint, which then returns the corresponding embedding.
-The "cow jumped over the moon" example above is a simplistic example with 3 dimensions.
+The "cow jumped over the moon" is a simplistic example with 3 dimensions.
 Most embedding models generate embeddings with a much larger number of dimensions.
 OpenAI's newest and most performant embedding models, `text-embedding-3-small` and `text-embedding-3-large`, generate embeddings with 1536 and 3072 dimensions by default.

 Here's an example of how to use OpenAI's `text-embedding-3-small` model to generate an embedding: